User Manual – Durst

 3.1.3.
 Add Processing Steps (ISO 19593-1) Information

 All subsequently added Dielines should be created by default according to ISO 19593-1 on the Structural layer in the Structural group of the Cutting type.
+Find more information about the ISO standard in the description Processing Steps ISO 19593-1.

 Figure 4: The dialog of the Fixup Add a Dieline to the ImageBox with the active Fixup Add Processing Steps (ISO 19593-1) Information